TE-666-ZA/Checkers/README.md

 3. **"tests"**
-   Tests for the following classes are written in this folder:
+   This folder contains the test classes PlayerLogicsTest, KingLogicsTest and FileReaderTest for the following classes, respectively: PlayerLogics, KingLogics and FileReader.